-- Exegesis of the Old Testament (Prof. E. Van Wolde)
+- Exegesis of the Old Testament (S. Bledsoe)

 We will analyse central texts of the New Testament whilst focusing on the linguistic, literary, historical and theological dimensions of these ancient source texts of Christianity.
 The texts will firstly be read in light of their original background and then in the context of their present-day implications.
 The focus of the New Testament texts (i.e. ethics, Christology, soteriology, etc.) may vary from year to year.

-The specialisation Church History focuses on the topics of the research programme of the Chair in Church History: discipline in the Roman Catholic Church, orthodoxy and heterodoxy.
+This specialization focuses on the methodical and methodological demands of historical research.
+We will pay special attention to the students’ selected thesis topics.
 We will cover all periods of Church History.
 Individual tutorials with reading assignments will offer you the necessary methodical training and opportunities for methodological reflection and prepare you for writing a Master's thesis in the field of Church History - for which you may suggest topics for papers.

-In this course you will firstly improve your knowledge of the historical development of moral theology and theological ethics.
-This does not imply a simple repetition of well-known views such as the ethics of Augustine, Thomas Aquinas or Luther, but rather a reconstruction of the intrinsic dynamics that led to the formation of modern-day theological ethics.
-While analysing these positions, we will encounter a range of systematic problems, some of which we will deal with in the second part of the course.
-These problems include the relationship between God's and human freedom, the particularity or universality of Christian ethics and the proprium christianum.
+A specialisation in theological ethics first involves that you improve your knowledge of the historical making of moral theology and theological ethics.
+This does not entail a simple iteration of well known positions just as Augustine’s, Thomas Aquinas’s or Luther’s ethics, rather it means a reconstruction of the intrinsic dynamics that led to the forming of theological ethics as we find it today.
+While analysing these positions you will encounter a range of systematic problems some of which will be dealt with in the second part of the course.
+Among these problems are: the relationship between God’s and human freedom, the particularity or universality of Christian ethics, the Proprium Christianum etc.